One-Way Ethernet Cable and Data Transfer

 Data Format

 Netcat will give us a data channel for sending bytes from one side to the other.
-That could be satisfactory if the data is an endless stream, but usually we also want to apply some higher-level logic.
+That could be satisfactory if the data is an endless stream, but usually we also want to apply some higher-level logic and protocol.

 So what we will do is show how to use an application for transfer of files.